 eCAT clients may be part of CAT clients as defined above for CAT over the modem interface or may be part of the terminal using a different (internal) interface.

-The usage of keys and the handling of a secure channel for eCAT are specified in TS 102 484 [48].
+The usage of keys and the handling of an eCAT secure channel are specified in ETSI TS 102 484 [48].